 Director of Program Development and Training

 Prior to joining Ball State, Brian worked for the Indiana State Fair Commission, the Indiana Office of Tourism Development and Indiana Landmarks, the nation’s largest statewide non-profit dedicated to preserving the built environment.
-He graduated with honors from Ball State University in 2001, completed the Indiana Economic Development Course in 2010, completed the AgriInstitute’s two-year rural leadership program in 2016, and is currently pursuing his Masters in Public Administration with a concentration in community economic development.
+He graduated with honors from Ball State University in 2001, completed the Indiana Economic Development Course in 2010, completed the AgriInstitute’s two-year rural leadership program in 2016, and in 2019 completed his Masters in Public Administration with a concentration in community economic development.
 Brian helped establish and served as past president of both Dig IN and Indiana Artisan, non-profit organizations dedicated to enriching community through local food and art.
 Any spare time is spent biking, running, kayaking, traveling and, most importantly, enjoying the adventures of parenthood with his wife, Cindy, and son, Eli.